Viral hepatitis

 Hepatitis can occur for different reasons:

-- Immune cells of the body that attack the liver
+- Immune cells of the body that attack the liver;

-- Viral infections
+- Viral infections;

-- Liver damage caused by excess alcohol or toxins
+- Liver damage caused by excess alcohol or toxins;

-- Overdose of medications such as for analgesics.
+- Overdose of medications.

 Viral hepatitis can be passed on in different ways, depending on the type.
 For example, hepatitis B is common worldwide, but is not common in the UK, and it is spread through the blood of an infected person.
 Hepatitis D is another form of hepatitis which only affects those already infected with hepatitis B.